davebulaval/davebulaval/README.md

 ### Hi there, I'm David - aka davebulaval

-## I'm a PhD student, ML research, founder of an AI podcast, and a AI consultant!
+## I’m a Ph.D. student, ML research, founder of an AI podcast, and an AI consultant!
-- 🔭 I’m currently working on a my academic research and [Poutyne][poutyne]!
+- 🔭 I’m currently working on my academic research and [Poutyne][poutyne]!
-- 🌱 I’m currently developping my skill in NLP
+- 🌱 I’m currently developing my skill in NLP
-- 👯 I’m developping by consulting firm with collegues: [Baseline][baseline]
+- 👯 I’m developing my consulting firm with colleagues: [Baseline][baseline]
-- 🥅 I'm also developping a bilingual AI podcast: [OpenLayer][youtube]
+- 🥅 I’m also developing a bilingual AI podcast: [OpenLayer][youtube]
+- :speech_balloon: I’m also developing a bilingual blog site with colleagues: [.Layer](https://www.dotlayer.org/)

 ### Connect with me: